calkeo/laravel-cloudflare-ddns/README.md

 _(array)_

-The DNS records to be synced for the the domain.
+The DNS records to be synced for the domain.

 A record will be synced if there is already an existing DNS record in Cloudflare for this domain that matches the `type` and `name` specified for the record in the config file.